 According to their press release:

 “Our Asian small-clawed otters are under very close monitoring by veterinarians and animal care team members.
 They have displayed only mild symptoms and we expect them all to make a full recovery,” said Dr. Tonya Clauss, vice president of animal and environmental health at Georgia Aquarium.
-“We are providing supportive care as needed so they can eat, rest and recover.”take our poll - story continues below
+“We are providing supportive care as needed so they can eat, rest and recover.”

 The decision to test the Asian small-clawed otters for COVID-19 was made based on the clinical signs in the entire group.
 Georgia Aquarium veterinarians consulted with the state veterinarians’ office and the department of health.